David G | Mar 21, 2020 | 0

 Whenever you want to prepare a strong and delicious coffee, you have to use ‘phin’ – an aluminum filter filled with coffee beans that go on the top of the cup.
 Once you prepare everything and spill hot water over the coffee, the long preparation process starts.
 Enjoy watching a drop falling after a drop until your drink is ready.

 Vietnamese people don’t use filter paper while preparing the coffee, which preserves all the essential oils from the beans.
 That process results in a specific aroma and ultra potency that will kickstart even the worst days. 😀

 Don’t be surprised when you take your first sip by the sweetness and creamy texture.
-People add condensed milk to their coffee, but you can also order one without milk if it’s too sweet for you (we will talk about different coffee types).
+People add sweetened condensed milk to their coffee, but you can also order one without if you don’t prefer so much sugar in your coffee (we will talk about different coffee types).
 The French colonialists enjoyed coffee with milk so much, but the lack of supply made them bringing the milk to Vietnam.

 Since I was living with locals in Nghe An Province (volunteering as an English teacher), coffee drinking was a ritual for us.
 I’ve learned to prepare my own coffee using different methods.
 Here’s the process of preparing a traditional Vietnamese drip coffee, so you can make one by yourself!

 Now when you’re familiar with the process of making a coffee and its fascinating history, it’s time to learn more.
 Check out the most popular coffee types around the country, where to drink it and how much it costs.